k78ma/quartz/content/4A/MTE 484/Specs for Control Design.md

 ---
-title: "Specs for Control Design"
+title: Specs for Control Design
 tags:
+  - mte484
-date: "2025-09-29"
+date: 2025-09-29
-aliases: "specs for control design"
+aliases: specs for control design
 ---
 How do we design controllers to meet [[Feedback System Performance Specifications|performance specifications]] using [[Input-Output Parameterization|IOP]]/[[Simple Pole Approximation|SPA]]?